27shutterclicks/lrdevhisttimestamps/README.md

 - View Last Develop Time
 - View Edit Time

-To use, select a photo and then select one of options above from File > Plug-in Extras (works from either Library or Develop module), or from Library > Plug-in Extras while in Library module or Loupe view.
+To use, select a photo and then choose one of options above from File > Plug-in Extras (works from either Library or Develop module), or from Library > Plug-in Extras while in Library module or Loupe view.

 ### View Develop History Timestamps
 View Develop History Timestamps retrieves the date and time of all Develop History steps of an image in a floating window.